sictweb/bti425-2020/graded-work/assign1.md

 <br>

 The problem is the [binding context](http://knockoutjs.com/documentation/binding-context.html).
 To briefly explain, the "save" button is looking for a JavaScript function named "save" in the current "location" (or context), which is the object (or row of data).
-The function is NOT found or located in this row of data.
+The function is obviously NOT found or located in this row of data.

-Instead, the "save" function is in the *view model* object.
+Instead, the "save" function is located in the *view model* object.
 From the perspective of the object (or row of data), the view model is its "parent" or "root".
 (Think in terms of hierarchies.)

 So, to fix this, we have to add the location of the "save" function to the `data-bind` attribute.
-Something like this (and either form will work here):
+Something like the following (either form will work here):

 ```html
 <!-- Use this form... -->